aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-WorkingWithFootnote-SetFootNoteColumns.cs" >}}

-## How to Set the Position of Footnote and EndNote
+## Set the Position of Footnote and EndNote

 The footnote position can be at the bottom of each page or beneath the text on each page.
 The endnote position can be at the end of the section or at the end of the document.